Jordan Botaka

-Jordan Rolly Botaka (born 24 June 1993) is a Congolese professional footballer who plays for Ironi Tiberias and the DR Congo national team.
+Jordan Rolly Botaka (born 24 June 1993) is a Congolese professional footballer who plays for Union SG II and the DR Congo national team.

 He formerly played for Club Brugge, Belenenses (on loan), Excelsior, Sint-Truiden, Gent, Charleroi and Fortuna Sittard.
 He has been nicknamed 'The Wizard' due to his quick feet, trickery and skill with the ball.

 Career

 Botaka was born in Kinshasa, the son of Congolese parents, Botaka started his career at Dutch side Westlandia and ADO Den Haag, before his parents moved to Antwerp where Botaka joined the academies of Anderlecht, Beveren and KSC Lokeren.
 He also has a Dutch passport.

 Club Brugge

 Following vague interest by Newcastle United, Botaka joined Club Brugge from Lokeren on 23 January 2012, a 2 and half year contract.

 Botaka spent the whole year at the club, playing in the club's reserve.

 To help gain first team experience, Botaka joined Portuguese Belenenses on loan in 2013, where Mitchell van der Gaag was Manager.
 The club also stipulated an option to buy Botaka on a permanent deal.
 However, due to an administrative error, Botaka could not play official matches for the club.